Time: 9:00 am - 5:00 pm

 Total ascent / descent

-The group will meet at 9am at the free parking area on the Walna Scar Road, high above Coniston.
-Park on the ground where the tarmac ends.
-Grid Ref: SD 288 970.
+The group will meet at 9am at the Pay and Display car park behind the Youth Hostel at Honister Hause/Pass, on the B5289 between Borrowdale and Buttermere.
+Grid Ref: NY 225 135.
 You should have your rucksack packed ready to depart including a full packed lunch.

 Please note that no transport is included as part of the walk.
 For those without their own transportation it may be possible to share transport with the guide or other members of the walk.
 In this case we do ask that a contribution is made to the fuel costs of the driver.